4 Ways to Prevent Email Spear Phishing Attacks

-How to Protect Yourself Against Spear Phishing Email Scams
+How to Protect Your Confidential Business Data Against Spear Phishing:

-The shortest answer is because this is a scam being sent to one, or at most, a handful of individuals using a real, but cleverly disguised, e-mail domain.
-Spam filters look for e-mail from bogus domains and e-mail that is being blasted to many recipients.
+Because this is a scam being sent to one or, at most, a handful of individuals using a real, but cleverly disguised, e-mail domain.
+Spam filters look for an e-mail from bogus domains and e-mail that is being blasted to many recipients.
 Take these precautions, to reduce your risk of a spear-phishing attack:

-- Follow-up with the supposed requestor by phone or IM.
+Follow-up with the sender by phone or IM.
 Do NOT respond to the e-mail or forward the email to anyone unless you can verify it is legitimate.

-- Educate all employees about this risk.
-Ensure they know what scam entitles, precautionary measures and the process of reaction if they are to unfortunately fall victim.
+Educate all employees about this risk.
+Ensure they know what these scams entail precautionary measures and protocols if they, unfortunately, fall victim.